2023 Copa Libertadores qualifying stages: Summary

-Match C1
+Matches

 Atlético Mineiro won 3–1 on aggregate and advanced to the third stage (Match G1).

-Match C2

 Sporting Cristal won 5–3 on aggregate and advanced to the third stage (Match G2).

-Match C3

 Fortaleza won 4–0 on aggregate and advanced to the third stage (Match G3).

-Match C4

 Independiente Medellín won 4–3 on aggregate and advanced to the third stage (Match G4).

-Match C5

 Magallanes won 6–1 on aggregate and advanced to the third stage (Match G4).

-Match C6

 Cerro Porteño won 2–0 on aggregate and advanced to the third stage (Match G3).

-Match C7

 Huracán won 1–0 on aggregate and advanced to the third stage (Match G2).

-Match C8

 Millonarios won 2–1 on aggregate and advanced to the third stage (Match G1).

 Third stage

 The first legs were played on 8–9 March, and the second legs were played on 15–16 March 2023.